true crime

 ADVERTISEMENT

-Valerie is obviously cut from the same cloth as her ancestors, and her story has captivated animal lovers worldwide.
+Valerie's survival is proof that she is obviously cut from the same cloth as her ancestors, and her story has captivated animal lovers worldwide.

 Feature image: Kangala Rescue.